Get insider access

 Sony WH-1000XM5 Wireless

 The Apple AirPods Max Wireless and the Sony WH-1000XM5 Wireless are both great headphones with fantastic noise isolation performances.
 If you're an iOS user, you'll want to check out the Apple.
-These premium over-ears also have an H1 chip for seamless pairing with Apple devices, and they have a versatile sound profile.
-That said, the Sony are more customizable, thanks to their companion app, and their battery lasts longer too.
+These premium over-ears also have an H1 chip for seamless pairing with Apple devices.
+While their sound follows our target curve in the bass and mid ranges pretty well, you'll want to consider the Sony if you prefer more bass.
+The Sony are also more customizable, thanks to their companion app, and their battery lasts longer.

 Sony WH-1000XM4 Wireless